MAvis-DTU/02182-MAvis-Code-Handout/README.md

     2. Run the `Dev Containers: Rebuild Container` command

 ### X11 Problems
-1. Follow the noVNC setup steps.
-Updating the [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json)
+1. Follow the noVNC setup steps, updating the [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json)
 2. Rebuild the devcontainer
     1. Open the vscode command palette (`ctrl+shift+p` or `cmd+shift+p`)
     2. Run the `Dev Containers: Rebuild Container` command
 3. Access the GUI at [localhost:8080/vnc.html](http://localhost:8080/vnc.html)

-## Usage
+## Client

-All the following commands assume the working directory is the one this readme is located in.
+All the following commands assume the working directory is the one this README is located in.

 You can read about the server options using the -h argument:
 ```shell